 Kodi search not functioning on addons

-If you’ve been using Kodi v.18 Leia, you may find that the search function in your addons is not working.
-This is because you may be using addons that have not been properly updated for Kodi 18.
+If you’ve been using Kodi v.20, you may find that the search function in your addons is not working.
+This is because you may be using addons that have not been properly updated for Kodi 20.

 There is nothing users can do to fix this problem.
-You must wait until the addon developers update their code to resolve this issue for good.
+All you can do is, wait until the addon developers update their code to resolve this issue for good.

-To date, most addons have not officially updated to work with Kodi version 18, so you may have to wait a bit longer, or keep using Kodi version 17.6 Krypton until more addons have been properly updated.
+To date, most addons have not officially been updated to work with Kodi version 20, so you may have to wait a bit longer or keep using Kodi version 18 Krypton until more add-ons have been properly updated.